Shinxis/SplitKB-AuroraHelix/README.md

 - bottom plates,
 - and also molds for casting the bottom plates from epoxy.

+The files are:
-There's the complete 3D model in a FreeCAD file, the exported parts in STL files, and also Bambu Studio project files ready to print on a bambu printer.
+- The complete 3D model in a FreeCAD file
+- The exported parts in STL files
+- Bambu Studio project files ready to print on a bambu printer.

 # Build log